LibertyAces/BitSwanPump-BlankApp/README.md

  - pip
  - docker

-Note that if you have multiple python installations, it is recommanded to use ```pip3 install``` instead.
+Note that if you have multiple python installations, it is recommended to use ```pip3 install``` instead.